imtbl/dnh/README.md

 The syntax configuration was originally created by [drakeirving][drakeirving] for his [Sublime Text extension][sublime-danmakufu].
-I have merely converted his TextMate grammar file to JSON and made some VS Code-specific adjustments.
+I have merely converted his TextMate grammar file to JSON, made some VS Code-specific adjustments and expanded it a bit.

 The built-in ph3 engine library function documentation is a parsed version of [Sparen of Iría][sparen]'s [ph3 function reference][sparen-function-reference],